Vallonia in Jackson County, Indiana — The American Midwest (Great Lakes)

 Erected 1991 by Indiana Daughters of the American Revolution, assisted by Fort Vallonia Chapter, Joseph Hart Chapter, and Horseshoe Prairie Chapter.

 Location.
 38° 50.68′ N, 86° 5.902′ W. Marker is in Vallonia, Indiana, in Jackson County.
-Marker can be reached from S. Main Street (County Road S310W) south of Water Street, on the right when traveling south.
-Touch for map.
-Marker is located next to the entry gate of the reproduction of Fort Vallonia.
-Marker is at or near this postal address: 2444 S. Main St, Vallonia IN 47281, United States of America.
+Marker can be reached from S. Main Street (County Road S310W) south of Water Street, on the right when Touch for map.
+Marker is at or near this postal address: 2444 S Main St, Vallonia IN 47281, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Site of Fort Vallonia (within shouting distance of this marker); Fort Vallonia (approx. half a mile away); Medora Covered Bridge (approx. 3.2 miles away); Driftwood Church and Cemetery (approx. 3.3 miles away); In Memory of Col. John Ketcham / Time Capsule (approx. 3.8 miles away); All Veterans Honor Roll Memorial (approx. 3.8 miles away); Jackson County W.W.
 I Veterans Memorial (approx. 3.9 miles away); Medora Shale Brick Plant (approx. 4.1 miles away).
 Touch for a list and map of all markers in Vallonia.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 29, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 357 times since then.
+It was originally submitted on May 29, 2014, by Duane Hall of Abilene, Texas.
+This page has been viewed 403 times since then and 16 times this year.
 Photos: 1, 2. submitted on May 29, 2014, by Duane Hall of Abilene, Texas.